ihawryluk/phd_thesis/README.md

 # My PhD thesis

-## Title: "Statistical methods for characterising the severity of an emerging pathogen: case studies of the COVID-19 pandemic"
+## Statistical methods for characterising the severity of an emerging pathogen: case studies of the COVID-19 pandemic

 Author: Iwona Hawryluk